 I was thirteen and living with my mum and stepdad.
 I had suggested our kitchen table for a sneaky game of poker while mum was out.
 I remember dealing the deck of cards and smoking, feeling out of place surrounded by my neighbourhood friends.
 I tried my first and my last cigarette that day while mum was out shopping.
 I nearly choked to death.
 Smoking was never going to work for me.
-The music changed tempo, I drifted towards the sky through endless silver cloud and landed feet first at a set of gates with the sign Rainbow Depot suspended in midair.
-Inside the gates I could hear an orchestra warming up and walking towards me was the DJ from Chicago drinking a Bud.
-He pushed on the gates and stood open armed as if to say ‘Sing For Me.’
+The music changed tempo, and I drifted towards the sky through the endless silver cloud and landed feet first at a set of gates with the sign Rainbow Depot suspended in midair.
+Inside the gates, I could hear an orchestra warming up, and walking toward me was the DJ from Chicago drinking a Bud.
+He pushed on the gates and stood open-armed as if to say ‘Sing For Me.’

 “I’m a tenor,” I confided clearing my throat and immediately started to sing Che Gelida Manina from La Boheme.
 I sang in a voice I’d never heard before, hitting notes I never dreamed I could hit.
 When I’d finished we stood comfortable in our quiet time, much like lovers setting up house for the first time somewhere in a big city.
 He broke the silence with his strong Chicagoan accent.

-He finished his Budweiser, turned to leave, stopped at the gates.
+He finished his Budweiser, turned to leave, and stopped at the gates.
 “A God that can dance?
-Good on you, good-on-you.
-At least you’ve got something to hold tight, most don’t.”
+Good on you, good on you.
+At least you’ve got something to hold tight to…most don’t.”
 He did a little foxtrot and shut the gates.

-I was back inside the bar on Halsted Street, the bartender came over and asked if I wanted another Bud.
+I was back inside the bar on Halsted Street.
+The bartender came over and asked if I wanted another Bud.
 I declined the offer and left.
-Outside I sat on the curb and listened to the rhythm in the music cut through the cold night air.
+Outside I sat on the curb and listened to the rhythm of the music cut through the cold night air.
 I sat alone not needing anyone, lost in the music.
 He was a good DJ I thought, taking me to places I’d only ever dreamed of.
-I waited until he’d finished his set, catching him off guard in the carpark as he packed albums into the boot of his car.
+I waited until he’d finished his set, catching him off guard in the car park as he packed albums into the boot of his car.

 “What’s that playing?”
 I asked.
 “That music, I recognise it.”

-He looked me in the eyes, no one spoke for what felt like eternity and then…
+He looked me in the eyes, no one spoke for what felt like an eternity and then…

 “You can’t know it.
 It’s an unfinished symphony.
 Mine,” he confessed.
 “I’ve been working on it between gigs.
 It’s a work in progress, Woo Wap Da Bam!
 I started it back in London when I lived near the Angel.
 It’s called The Symphony of…” But before he had finished the sentence, he drove off.